mldbai/mldb/container_files/public_html/doc/builtin/sql/ValueExpression.md

   `rowPathElement(2)` is equivalent to `rowPathElement(-1)` which will be `2`.
 - `columnCount()`: returns the number of columns with explicit values set in the current row
-- `leftRowName()` and `rightRowName()`: in the context if a join, will return the name of the row that was joined on the left or right, respectively.
+- `leftRowName()` and `rightRowName()`: in the context of a join, returns the name of the row that was joined on the left or right side respectively.

 ### Path manipulation functions